samtupy/nvgt/doc/src/references/include/INI Reader and Writer (ini.nvgt)/classes/ini/properties/loaded_filename.md

 # loaded_filename
-Contains the filename of the currently loaded ini data.
+Contains the filename of the currently loaded INI data.

 `string loaded_filename;`